More about this area

 The force says...

-At 476 square miles and with 615,000 people Bedfordshire is one of the smallest and most diverse counties in the country.
-22.5 percent of residents are from minority ethnic backgrounds.
-Few towns outside London have greater ethnic diversity than Luton and Bedford.
-These contrast with market towns and sparsely populated rural parishes.
-Bedfordshire’s population has grown by 8.3 percent since 2001.
+At 477 square miles and with 644,000 people Bedfordshire is one of England’s smallest yet most diverse counties.
+23% of residents are from minority ethnic backgrounds.
+Few towns outside London host greater ethnic diversity than Luton and Bedford.
+These contrast with market towns and rural parishes.
+Bedfordshire’s population grew by over 8% since 2001.

-With 10.5 million passengers in 2014 and connections across Europe and beyond London Luton airport is the UK’s fifth busiest.
-The M1 and A1(M) motorways pass through the county.
-Two principle railway lines connect people with the heart of London in less than an hour.
+London Luton Airport (the UK’s fifth busiest) handled 14 million passengers in 2016.
+The M1 and A1(M) motorways traverse the county.
+Two principal railway lines connect people with the heart of London in less than an hour.

-Bedfordshire Police’s community, response and investigation functions serve the unitary authorities of Luton, Bedford and Central Bedfordshire from two operational hubs.
-Strategic ownership of regional intelligence and investigation assets helps the force meet risks linked to extremism and organised crime.
-The force is committed to improving its service to vulnerable people.
+Bedfordshire Police’s community, response and investigation teams serve the unitary authorities of Luton, Bedford and Central Bedfordshire from two operational hubs.
+Strategic leadership of regional intelligence and investigation helps the Force meet risks linked to extremism and organised crime.

-Bedfordshire receives one of the lowest financial contributions in the country, in the lowest quartile for budget per head of population, council tax levels and police officers per head of population.
+Compared to 2010/11 the force has reduced officer numbers by 13%, whilst increasing the proportion in frontline roles to 93%.
+Among all English police forces, Bedfordshire receives one of the lowest Government grants per head of population.
+It is in the lowest quartile for budget and police officers per head of population, and for council tax levels.
 Bedfordshire is addressing its challenges through radical internal change and service-leading collaborations with neighbouring and regional police forces.

 Disclaimer: the above statement has been prepared by Bedfordshire Police.
 The views and information in it are not necessarily those of HMICFRS.